firelizardback/Partial_Reconfirguration_Example/README.md

-Question:
-Suppose there are two available modules for AES encryption and floating-point multiplication.
-Design a system which include one of them at once.
+There are two available modules for AES encryption and floating-point multiplication.
+I want to design a system which include one of them at once.
 But the system can switch to the another module during run-time based on partial reconfiguration mechanism.

-Solution:

-1- I found these two VHDL modules in internet:
+1- These two VHDL modules are borrowed:

 1-1  A 32Bits floating-point multiplier [1].
 It is a computational circuit with two inputs and one outputs and all are 32 bits.
 The VHDL code is in the ‘/Sources/hdl/mult32_float/mult32_float.vhd’ file.